lesliefinlayson/School_District_Analysis/README.md

 •	Percentage passing both math and reading (scores >= 70)

 The previous analysis was compromised due to academic dishonesty in reporting the reading and math grades for Thomas HIgh School ninth graders.
-THe purpose of this current project is to remove these compromise scores (by replacing the scores with NaNs) and repeat the analysis with the remaining data intact.
-The resulting report will review any changes.
+THe purpose of this current project is to remove these compromise scores (by replacing the scores with NaNs) and repeat the analysis on the remaining intact data.
+The resulting report will review the resulting changes.

+## Results

+• District Summary Changes

+• District Summary Changes